mwunsch/tumblr/README.md

 ## Configuration

 The gem has some configuration options – API keys are kept in `~/.tumblr` and can be changed if needed.
-It will also use a `$HOST` environment variable if specified.
-These are usually placed in your `.bashrc` or `.zshrc`, or specified on running the `tumblr` command: `HOST=foo.tumblr.com tumblr post "Hello world!"`
+It will also use a `$TUMBLRHOST` environment variable if specified.
+These are usually placed in your `.bashrc` or `.zshrc`, or specified on running the `tumblr` command: `TUMBLRHOST=foo.tumblr.com tumblr post "Hello world!"`

 ## TODO